chengchengcode/ALMA-data-reduction-tips/README.md

 ## How to get a circle beam?

-Basically, the beam shape is the result of the uv coverage, and the beam is usually not a round curcle.
-Sometimes one may would like to make a circle beam to have a better comparison with the optical images.
+The beam shape is the result of the uv coverage, and the beam is usually not a round circle.

+Sometimes one may would like to make a circling beam to have a better comparison with the optical images.

-Then
+One method is to convolve the image with an elliptical gaussian kernel, orthogonal to the current beam shape.
+But this method is not recommended by the ALMA helpdesk.
+I am asking why, but no reply yet.

+Another method is uvtaper in tclean.
+Set

+        uvtaper = ['1.arcsec','1.arcsec','0deg'],
+        restoringbeam =1.0arcsec

+in tclean, then the final image would have a circle beam.